Dr David McCreary

 - OrthoFlow App – iOS & Android

-Dave wrote the OrthoFlow App when he was a registrar along with a couple of Orthopaedic registrars (now consultants) and a GP.
-He has just finished writing the latest version which will be coming to your phones soon.
+Dave wrote the OrthoFlow App when he was a registrar along with a couple of Orthopaedic registrars (now consultants) and a GP (who drew the medical illustrations above).
+He has just finished writing the latest version for iOS which is available right now.